Devang-Solanki/cyclic.sh-collaborator/README.md

 #### ⚙️ Setup
 - Fork this Repository: Create a copy of this repository in your GitHub account.
 - Deploy New App: Use Cyclic.sh to deploy a new app and select the forked repository.
-- Set Environment Variables: Ensure you set the WEBHOOK environment variable with your Discord webhook URL in the Cyclic.sh Variables tab.
+- Set Environment Variables: Please make sure you set the WEBHOOK environment variable with your Discord webhook URL in the Cyclic.sh Variables tab.
 - Finalize Configuration: The setup should now be complete and operational.

 #### 📝 Usage